martiluca/martiluca.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Martina Lucà.
+I am currently a Computer Science PhD student at the University of Verona.
+There, I'm working on developing and testing algorithms for computationa biology and I will also work with variant calling applied to pangenomics.

-I am currently a Scholarship Holder at ARC-NET Applied Research Center - Miriam Cherubini Loro, University of Verona.
+My journey started with a Bachelor's degree in biotechnology (University of Insubria, Varese (VA), Italy) and followed with a Master's degree in the same field (University of Verona, Verona (VR), Italy).
+After my Master's degree, I also got a Scholarship at ARC-NET Applied Research Center - Miriam Cherubini Loro (University of Verona).

-Previously, I was a student of the Master's Degree in Molecular and Medical Biotechnology at the University of Verona.

-During these studies I developed an interest for the field of Bioinformatics, especially applied to genomics.

-My objective is to deepen my knowledge in this field, trying to combine my passion for Biology with the one for Computer Science.
+This blog will contain everything I want to share during my journey of trying to connect my interest in biotechnology with computer science.